 The dollar is weakening, the next recession is around the corner, many central banks (especially Russia) are buying gold.
 It is gold season!
-That's why I started looking for these stocks.
+That's why Obermatt CEO Dr. Stern started looking for these stocks.
 But unfortunately, there are no more bargains to be found.
 All Value Ranks of gold companies are below 50.
 That means you have to buy at a high price.

 An alternative would be to switch from gold to silver.
 But here the prices are even higher:

 The next option is for companies that focus on minerals and all precious metals.
-There, I found what I was looking for.
+There, he found what he was looking for.
 In Mexico.
 A company called Peñoles.

 But wait!
-I have to check whether such an exotic stock like Peñoles is even traded by my broker.
+Hermann has to check whether such an exotic stock like Peñoles is even traded by his broker.
 Unfortunately not.

 One can learn from such mistakes: First check which stock exchanges your broker lists and which shares you can even buy.
-After additional research, I came across two more companies.
+After additional research, he came across two more companies.
 Polymetal and Fresnillo.
 Both are listed on the London Stock Exchange. ...with the difference: Polymetal is Russian and has a low Safety Rank, Fresnillo is Mexican with a high Safety Rank.
-I focus on Fresnillo.
+Dr. Stern focuses on Fresnillo.

-I really like what I discovered in my web research.
+He really likes what he discovered in his web research.
 Even at first glance, Fresnillo makes it easy for potential investors to understand the company and its basic idea: "We produce gold and silver at six locations in Mexico.
 From projects with high potential, we develop world-class, cost-effective mines."

 Gold, silver, low cost and a good Obermatt Value Rank: Promising!
 Now you need to do what you should always do - check.
-I took a look at the people behind the company, the news, and the analyst recommendations.
+Dr. Stern took a look at the people behind the company, the news, and the analyst recommendations.

 a) the people